-BUSINESS CASE POINT #2: Improved Employee Engagement & Retention
+Improved Employee Engagement & Retention

-According to our panel moderator, Kelly Wright from Hays, “If we open up our minds to be able to say, we welcome diversity and we want to include everybody, we are going to offer a better service, a better product, a better organization, a better working environment.”
+According to our panel moderator, Kelly Wright from Hays, “If we open up our minds to be able to say, we welcome diversity and we want to include everybody, we are going to offer a better service, a better product, a better organisation, a better working environment.”

 Studies have shown that diversity and inclusion practices don’t just bring employees in the door they also encourage them to stay.
-Research from Deloitte found that 72% of the American employees surveyed would leave their company for a more diverse organization.
+Research from Deloitte found that 72% of the American employees surveyed would leave their company for a more diverse organisation.

 Yet, research from Hays found that a staggering 63% of those surveyed felt their chance of career progression had been limited due to their sexual orientation, age, gender or disability.
 There are underlying biases that are preventing businesses from hiring and keeping the best people for the job.